CloudBoost/developers/tutorials/en/pushnotifications/javascript.md

 </br>
 ##### Notification Icon
-You can add your custom App icon  in app settings of [CloudBoost Dashboard](https://dashboard.cloudboost.io) which serves as notification icon
+You can add your custom app icon in app settings of [CloudBoost Dashboard](https://dashboard.cloudboost.io) which we will use to serve notifications.